lvgl/lvgl/docs/intro/overview.rst

 can render to the associated dislay, and with which the user can interact.

 Widgets are "intelligent" LVGL graphical elements such as :ref:`Base Widgets
-<base_widget>` (simple rectangles and :ref:`screens`), Buttons, Labels, Checkboxes,
+<base_widget_overview>` (simple rectangles and :ref:`screens`), Buttons, Labels,
-Switches, Sliders, Charts, etc.  Go to :ref:`widgets` to see the full list.
+Checkboxes, Switches, Sliders, Charts, etc.  Go to :ref:`widgets` to see the full list.

 To build this Widget Tree, the application first acquires a pointer to a Screen Widget.
 A system designer is free to use the default Screen created with the :ref:`display` and/or create his own.
 To create a new Screen Widget, simply create a Widget passing NULL as the parent argument.
-Technically, this can be any type of Widget, but in most cases it is a :ref:`base_widget`.
+Technically, this can be any type of Widget, but in most cases it is a :ref:`base_widget_overview`.
 (An example of another type of Widget being used as a Screen is an :ref:`lv_image` Widget to supply an image for the background.)

 The application then adds Widgets to this Screen as children in the tree.
 Widgets are automatically added as children to their parent Widgets at time of creation ---